aedalzotto/asrrgb/README.md

 ### Arch Linux

-There is a `asrrgb-bin` package in AUR.
+There is a `asrrgb` package in AUR.

 ## Compiling from source